cheuklau/sre-interview-prep/google-sre/site_reliability_engineering.md

 - Encourage regular review sessions for postmortems
 - Visibly reward people for doing the right thing
 - Ask for feedback on postmortem effectiveness

+## Chapter 16 - Tracking Outages

+- Google tool Outalator receives all alerts sent by monitoring systems and allows us to annotate, group, and analyze data
+- Get insight such as number of alerts per on-call shift, ratio of actionable/non-actionable alerts, what service creates the most toil

+### Escalator

+- If alert is not acknowledged, alert is escalated to next destination e.g., primary to secondary

+### Outalator

+- Stores original alert and allows incident annotation
+- Slack for internal communication and updating status dashboard
+    * Great places to hook into a system like Outalator

+### Aggregation

+- Group multiple alerts into a single incident

+### Tagging

+- General purpose tagging to add metadata to notifications

+### Analysis

+- Use historical information to find systemic, periodic problems